klepsydra-technologies/kpsr-tutorial/README.md

 * [Chapter 2](./tutorials/chapter2.md) covers the ROS and DDS connection API.
 * [Chapter 3](./tutorials/chapter3.md) cover the code generator tool.
 It shows how to create a small application and build up to integrate with middlewares like ROS, ZMQ or DDS.
+* [Chapter 4](./tutorials/chapter4.md) covers the state machine.

 Each chapter has its corresponding code in the [examples](./examples) folder.
+Note, chapter 3 examples for basic code generator are in the core [examples/core](./examples/core) folder while the location of middleware specific examples is noted in the respective tutorial sections.

 # Installation Instructions

 ## System dependencies

-* Ubuntu 14.04 or above
+* Ubuntu 18.04 or above
 * Google Tests (<https://github.com/klepsydra-technologies/googletest>)
 * ROS Indigo or above (optional)
 * DDS (optional)